foods for anxiety

 Nutrient: Omega 3’s

-How it helps: Omega-3’s have anti-inflammatory effects that have been shown to prevent and/or treat depression while improving mood.
+How it helps: Omega 3’s have anti-inflammatory effects that have been shown to prevent and/or treat depression while improving mood.

 Ideas to incorporate: